peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

 Parses a number from a byte sequence whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.

 Roughly speaking, a valid JSON number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless there is only one digit and that digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
 A byte sequence representing a valid JSON number is not allowed to contain white space characters, including spaces.

+<b>Parameters:</b>

+ * <i>bytes</i>: A sequence of bytes to parse as a JSON number.

+ * <i>options</i>: An object containing options to control how JSON numbers are decoded to CBOR objects.
+Can be null, in which case a JSONOptions object with all default properties is used instead.

 <b>Return Value:</b>